nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Ad Inserter Wordpress plugin is an advanced advertising manager - it has many features and options to automate ad insertion and to optimally monetize your website on desktop, tablet and phone displays.
 It provides many simple ways to insert any Javascript, HTML, PHP or advert code anywhere on the page.
 For best ad placement and to use optimal advertising positions please read the user manual to get the most of the plugin.

-*   Check <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation page</a> for detailed description of all the features and some <a href="http://adinserter.pro/settings" target="_blank">common settings</a> for quick start
+*   Check <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation pages</a> for detailed description of all the features and some <a href="http://adinserter.pro/settings" target="_blank">common settings</a> for quick start
 *   Download **PDF user guide** for Ad Inserter: go to <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro plugin</a> page and below you can find button for free download of Ad Inserter User Guide

-**AdSense integration**

-Get <a href="https://adinserter.pro/adsense-ads#integration">AdSense ad codes</a> from the plugin settings page - no need to copy ad codes from the AdSense admin pages and paste them to code blocks.
-List ad units, preview AdSense ads and get ad codes where you need them.

-**Endorsed by WordPress users**

-Average Rating: 5 out of 5 stars

-> Perfect plugin to insert anything anywhere on your WordPress website

-Check Ad Inserter <a href="https://wordpress.org/support/plugin/ad-inserter/reviews/">reviews</a>

-**Endorsed by Amazon**

-Amazon suggests to use Ad Inserter to add Native Shopping Ads to Wordpress posts.

-> Native Shopping Ads provide highly relevant and dynamic product recommendations in a stylishly designed and responsive ad unit that can be placed at the end of your content or within your content to create a more compelling visitor experience and shopping opportunity.

-Check <a href="https://affiliate-program.amazon.com/help/topic/t405" target="_blank">Wordpress Integration Guide for Native Shopping Ads</a>.
-Ad Inserter supports also advanced contextual ads: check settings for <a href="https://adinserter.pro/settings#amazon">contextual Native Shopping Ads</a> that show items related to the post content (using post tags).

 **Ad Inserter Ad Manager - One Plugin - Many Functions**

 Ad Inserter is not just another plugin for WordPress ads.
 Do you enjoy finding the right plugin to solve a particular problem on your site?
 For example:

-*   ad management and ad injection
+*   for ad management and ad injection
 *   to insert AdSense or Media.net ads
 *   to insert affiliate ads (CJ Affiliate by Conversant, ClickBank, ShareASale, Rakuten LinkShare, etc.)
 *   to insert ads between paragraphs